 Day Nine: Kalbarri to Perth (~570 kilometres)

 Wake up for a full breakfast at the Gorges Cafe, one of our favourites for breakfast and lunch!
-Or, if you're just looking for coffee or something to grab on the go, check out Bean Drifting, a pop-up coffee van near the surfing beach, Jacques Point, or grab a fresh juice from The Lokal Juice Co van at Rainbow Jungle.
+Or, if you're just looking for coffee or something to grab on the go, check out Bean Drifting, a pop-up coffee van near the surfing beach, Jacques Point.

 If you're travelling during Wildflower season (late-July to mid-September), head inland from Geraldton and drive home via Wildflower Country.
 You'll discover authentic country charm, local cafes and outback pubs as you travel through the Wildflower towns.
 If you're in Mingenew on a Thursday, head straight to the bakery because Thursday is 'donut day'!